aleperdriel/aleperdriel/README.md

 - **Web Development Enthusiast**: Skilled in full-stack development, I enjoy creating intuitive and functional applications
 - **AI Learner**: Interested in pushing boundaries with artificial intelligence and its creative applications
 - **Electronics Hobbyist**: Always learning and experimenting, I love crafting hardware prototypes and bringing concepts to reality
-- **Builder at Heart**: I'm a big fan of prototyping and making things, whether software or hardware
+- **Maker at Heart**: I'm a big fan of prototyping and making things, whether software or hardware

 ---